laurenwilner/github_training_site/_book/06_group-workflow.md

 the shared repo and add other files as you go along.

-* ❗ Take care: Now that you are working together, be sure to use `git pull origin main` to grab any changes your colleague made to the repository.
+* ❗ Take care: Now that you are working together, be sure to use `git pull origin main` to frequently grab any changes your colleague made to the repository.
 You should be doing this already, but it is even more important when you are working together so you can stay up to date on whatever changes have been made to the repository.